Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Springfield College was 11:1: that means 11 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 419 members, according to the most recent data reported.
-This number included 160 male and 259 female faculty members.
+In 2024, this ratio at Springfield College was 11:1.
+That means that there were 11 times more students than teachers at this school.
+The total number of faculty teaching at the institution is 419.
+This number included 160 men and 259 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Springfield College.

 Student Population Diversity Graph